A CLOSER LOOK: Arkansas’ battle against obesity will be long, but can be won, state doctor says

-ARKANSAS (KNWA) — The fight to reduce obesity in Arkansas will not be won soon, but it can be won, according to a leading state health official.
+ARKANSAS (KFTA) — The fight to reduce obesity in Arkansas will not be won soon, but it can be won, according to a leading state health official.

 “It did not happen overnight [for Arkansas] to become an obese state.
 It took several decades,” said Dr. Appathurai Balamurugan, deputy chief medical officer and state chronic disease director with the Arkansas Department of Health.
 “It’s not going to be an overnight solution either.
 It’s going to take some time, but the time is right for things to happen.”